About The John Buttrey Manuscript

 At 17, John Buttrey joined the 34th Regiment in Lincolnshire in 1797 as a drummer.
 He served in Africa and India and was discharged when he returned to England in 1812.
 Some of the sketches in the book suggest that he may have been present at The Battle of The Nile.
 The book appears to have come to Canada in the early 19th century. with John Buttrey’s son Francis and wound up in the Oshawa area.

 I discovered it in The National Library of the Archives of Canada in the early 1980s where it was misidentified as having belonged to David Fife (but that’s another story).
 Because of its size and the sheer number of tunes l found it to be a very useful “rosetta stone” for identifying and dating untitled melodies.
-Strangely, It no longer seems to be available for public use at the archives, even as microfilm.
-If anyone can clarify this for me – please do.

 The hand-written music it contains can be hard to read – even the staff lines are drawn with a pen.
 For this project volunteers and I have transcribed a small selection of the manuscript using various music writing programs, which have also been used to create MIDI files of the music.
 As well, some of the selections are accompanied by sound files of them being played on real instruments – by real musicians!
 I will present more of these as time permits.
 I can’t imagine we’ll ever get it all done.
 Many thanks to Ken Purvis for providing the details on Buttrey’s military career.